-In present-day terminology we call direct motion laminar.
+In present-day terminology the direct motion is called laminar.
 This is a state in which the behavior of a fluid is very regular.

 The sinuous paths Reynolds refers to are not sinusoidal (periodic) motions.
 Instead, they are the ones having many curves and turns, being very irregular.
 We refer to these flows as turbulent.
 1V.
 On the Dynamical Theory of Incompressible Viscous Fluids and the Determination of the Criterion.

-By Osborne Reynolds, M.A., LL.D., F.R.S., Professor of Engineering in Owens College, Manchester.
+By OSBORNE REYNOLDS, M.A., LL.D., F.R.S., Professor of Engineering in Owens College, Manchester.